JuliaLang/julia/README.windows.md

 Finally, the build and install process for Julia:

 1. `git clone https://github.com/JuliaLang/julia.git julia-win32`
-2. `echo override XC_HOST = i686-w64-mingw32 >> Make.user`
+2. `./configure --host=i686-w64-mingw32`
 3. `make`
 4. `make win-extras` (Necessary before running `make binary-dist`p)
 5. `make binary-dist`
 6. move the julia-* directory / zip file to the target machine

 If you are building for 64-bit windows, the steps are essentially the same.
-Just replace i686 in XC_HOST with x86_64. (note: on Mac, wine only runs in 32-bit mode)
+Just replace `--host=i686-...` with `--host=x86_64...`. (note: on Mac, wine only runs in 32-bit mode)

 ## Windows Build Debugging